aleph-zero-foundation/aleph-node/local-tests/README.md

 2. `run_nodes.py` - an example script showing how to use the `chainrunner` package.
 It mimics the behavior of `run_nodes.sh`

-3`test_catch_up.py` - a script simulating nodes disconnecting from the chain for couple sessions and then reconnecting.
+3. `test_catch_up.py` - a script simulating nodes disconnecting from the chain for couple sessions and then reconnecting.

-4`test_multiple_restarts.py` - a script simulating repeated crash and recovery of a single validator within one session.
+4. `test_multiple_restarts.py` - a script simulating repeated crash and recovery of a single validator within one session.

+5. `rolling_update.ipynb` - interactive testing tool for various scenarios of rolling update of the whole chain.
+Needs to be run via Jupyter (https://jupyter.org/).
+Please customize constants in the top cell before executing.